BrofessorTec/Lab5/README.md

 Trying a different API GET call for players with a certain title looks like it is returning JSON data correctly, but both calls are still causing an Exception that I do not understand. <br>
 Tried creating a JSONInfo class that will allow separation between the header and the actual data since this seemed like it was causing an issue, but still not fixed <br>
 It looks like the Player Get request is being forbidden for some reason.... willl have to repurpose this project to another functionality. <br>
+Changed the application to pick 2 players from an array that was retrieved for a given Title and have them battle.
+Because I cannot access their profile information though I am unable to get their chess rating from the API... that was the whole point of this really.
+Their rating could be used to simulate who would be more likely to win in a game. <br>
+Functionality is definitely lacking as is.
+Will see if there is a way to resolve the issue with the Forbidden GET request for the profiles to fix this in the future.<br>
+Added a little more polish and an error picture showing the forbidden reponse to the repository. <br>